top of page

 WIAA Coaching Standards: All coaches, both paid and volunteer, are expected to meet the WIAA coaching standards.
 Click here for more information about the coaching standards program.

-Stunt Certification: If your team will be performing an stunts. you will need to get a stunt certificate.
-A stunt is any move where an athlete's weight is being supported by another person.
+Lift (formerly Stunt) Certification: If your team will be performing lifts, you will need to be certified.
+A lift/stunt is any move where an athlete's weight is being supported by another person.
 Register on the WIAA website.

-Know the Rules: Most of the rules that govern Dance/Drill can be found in the WIAA Bound for State Regulations, Casebook and the NFHS Spirit Rules book.
-Go the the Dance/Drill page of the WIAA website to view the Bound for State Regs and Casebook.
+Know the Rules: Most of the rules that govern Dance/Drill can be found in the WIAA SOP (formerly Bound for State Regulations), Casebook and the NFHS Spirit Rules book.
+Go the the Dance/Drill page of the WIAA website to view the dance/drill specific regulations and Casebook.
 Spirit Rules books are sent to school athletic directors in August (one for dance/drill and one for cheer).
 If you don't get your book, you can order one from nfhs.com.
 You'll also want to read over the information on the safety/tech, stunt, rules clinic page of our website.

 Resources for Coaches: Review resources for coaches, particularly the "Planning - Get Organized!" folder.